ConfederacyOfGaia/Gaia/players-guide.md

 ## Money and Wealth

 Per Edict of the Great Golden Dragon, owning gold, silver, and platinum is illegal, so the **gilder** is the standard currency, maintained by the Zephyran Empire.
-Gilders are minted as hexagonal cloisonne copper coins, about the size of a US quarter.
-They have a hole in the middle and can be strung together on a cord; 50 gilders on a string are called a **clamp**.
+Gilders are minted as hexagonal cloisonne copper coins, about the size of a US quarter, with a white stylized dragon, wings spread, coiled around a hole set in the middle.
+They are typically strung together on a cord; 50 gilders on a string are called a **clamp**.

 Gilders come in the following denominations: